Miss Universe: Main pageant

 The winner signs a contract with the Miss Universe Organization that can last from seven months to more than a year as per the organization's demands.
 Miss Universe takes office immediately after coronation and takes on a public cause for which she becomes the ambassador for a year to spread messages about the control of diseases, peace, AIDS awareness, women's and ethnic minority rights, contemporary racial issues, public health issues, or the consequences of global warming.
 The winner also receives a cash allowance for her reign, a New York Film Academy scholarship, a modeling portfolio, beauty products, clothes, shoes, styling, healthcare, and fitness services from the pageant's sponsors.
 She has access to events such as fashion shows and opening galas, as well as casting calls and modeling opportunities in New York City.
 Between 1996 and 2015, the winner was given a Trump Place apartment in New York City, which she shared with the Miss USA and Miss Teen USA titleholders.
 Starting in 2022, the winner and the two runners-up in the Top 3 have shuttled between residences in New York and Bangkok.

 If for any reason the winner cannot fulfill her duties as Miss Universe, the first runner-up takes over.
 This protocol has happened only once as of 2024, when Panama's Justine Pasek succeeded Russia's Oxana Fedorova as Miss Universe in 2002 after Fedorova's termination that year.
 Aside from the winner and her runners-up, special awards are also given to the winners of the Best National Costume, Miss Photogenic, and Miss Congeniality.
 The Miss Congeniality award is chosen by the delegates themselves.
 In recent years, Miss Photogenic has been chosen by popular internet vote (she used to be chosen by media personnel covering the event), and the winning country for Best National Costume is announced after the naming of the semifinalists during finals night.
 Starting in 2024, Continental Queens are announced who travel with Miss Universe.

 Crowns of Miss Universe

-The crown of Miss Universe has changed twelve times over the course of its 70-year history.
+There have been twelve winners crowns since the pageant began.